dzelletan-gcash/FECP-Java-Session2-OOP-Design-Pattern/Readme.md

 ---

-## 2. Project Title
+## Project Title

-**Hospital Billing System**
+**GCash MedCare Billing System**

 ---

-## 3. Project Description
+## Project Description

-This project is a Java-based console application designed to manage a simple hospital billing process.
+This project is a Java-based console application designed to manage Gcash Medcare billing process.
 It demonstrates core Object-Oriented Programming (OOP) principles and applies fundamental design patterns to handle patient registration, service management, and flexible billing computations.

 The system allows a user to:
 * Register new patients.
 * Add various medical services (like Consultation, X-Ray, and Surgery) to a patient's record.
 * Calculate the final bill by applying different discount strategies based on the payment method (e.g., HMO, Senior Citizen, Cash).

-This project fulfills the requirements of the **Lab 3: Java OOP Capstone Project**.

 ---

-## 4. Design Patterns Implemented
+## Design Patterns Implemented

 This project leverages two key design patterns to ensure a flexible and maintainable codebase.